Photo Credit: Andrew Branch on UnSplash

 My superpower is to be a master story-hunter.
 I go searching for the story-magic that’s needed in the moment, traveling deep in the land of lost tales and forgotten dreams.
 I follow the trail of angst and longings of the story-seeker that show the way to the frozen-in-time moment of the long forgotten tale, and then I pluck the story back into the waking world and place it into the hands of the story-seeker, trusting them to discover and make their own the beauty and healing medicine from the lines and drama of the tale.
 My cape is deep red, the color of life and beating hearts and living stories.
 Yes!
 This is my superpower!

 Deep, transformative magic waits for us in our flesh and bones form.
 Our body is a treasury of primal wisdom and sensate knowledge that speaks to us through the language of movement and sensation.
-Wondrously, one of the best, most joyful ways to access this treasure trove is through authentic, inspired dance.
+Wondrously, one of the best, most joyful ways to access this treasure trove is through inspired, ecstatic dance.

 For this exercise, choose at least thirty minutes of music that speaks deeply to your body and soul.
 It can be slow, fast or a mix.
 Don’t include your preferred dance music or your favorite songs.
 You want to discover and inhabit your body in new ways, not slip into your existing patterns of movement.